 The explanation of the existence of the ubiquitous Boy and Girl heads can be found in the When Is a Cybis Not a Cybis post.

 Cybis traditionally used specific colors and finishes and shapes for their bases and very rarely departed from those norms.
 When they did do so, all of those sculptures were produced with the same base.
 For instance, Cybis did not regularly use a black wood base but there are several exceptions.
 The Spirit of Ecstasy is mounted on a black semi-gloss wood base which was specifically designed for that sculpture.
-A genuine and mint condition Beatrice (below) should not have a base differing from the one shown below.

 For sculptures that originally came with an accompanying base, rather than being physically attached to one, the matter of legitimacy comes down to personal preference.
 Take for example the Pinto Colt from the 1970s; the base that accompanies this sculpture is a rarity among Cybis because it has a velveteen fabric top.
 The colt is not attached to the base, but is simply placed upon it.
 The ideal would be for this piece to come with its original base.
 But suppose you saw a genuine mint condition Pinto Colt for sale but with a plain wood base?
 The base is clearly not the original, and so while the sculpture is genuine the base is not.
 Or perhaps it has no accompanying base at all.
 Are both of these still genuine Cybis?
 Yes they are, but the lack of its original base means that they are not “complete as produced.”
 Depending on how much it matters to have a piece exactly as it was when it left the Cybis studio, its value to a buyer may or may not be lessened.
 However, the sculpture itself is still genuine.